adilanchian/Projects/README.md

 to cool while in use.
 In 'submerged-mineral-oil-computer' there is a video of the computer turned on and running inside of the mineral oil.
 This is one of my most favorite projects.
 It has been running with no problems for over a year now.

+#Desktop Application
+Description<br>
+I have created a desktop client for a company that needed it for internal use.
+I used Electron as the base for this project for its native approach on different platforms.
+This application was created for OS X and Windows 7 and up.
+This application is currently being used by twenty-two employees internally for a company called SightPlan.
+Unfortunately, I cannot post any source code on this public repository.